int19h/jbomohi/dict/cnupexe/comments.md

 I've been designing my business card in Scribus.
 Some colors are RGB and some are CMYK; that's what prompted me to enter this.

+## 2014-12-07T22:27:41Z — Ilmen (comment 1476, on definition 63900, in reply to 1473)

+Re: Too vague to be useful

+phma wrote:
+> I was thinking of four numbers separated by "ce'o".
+The maximum could be
+> 255, 100, or 1, which maybe should go in x3.
+>
+> I've been designing my business card in Scribus.
+Some colors are RGB and
+> some are CMYK; that's what prompted me to enter this.

+What about using ratios instead of 0-255 numbers?
+It would allow for more precision flexibility.
+Example: «li pi mu ce'o li pi ro ce'o li pi no» for "127:255:0".